n1vux/articles/genealogy/Jewett/Jewetts-Updates.md

 than _we_ had suspected.
 (JoA books did _not_ claim she was a Jewett.)
 Deac Noah's wife Lydia (Boynton) Jewett _was_ a cousin of his cousin of same name, but *not* the same person.

 This section discusses a tempting confusion of two cousins named Lydia Boynton, one of which has a Jewett mother and the other a Jewett husband.
-Had their identity been confirmed, it would have provided a marriage for &#x2466; J#817 Lydia and in-laws for &#x2465; J#587 Noah, which were lacking.
+Had their identity been confirmed, it would have provided a marriage for &#x2466; J#817 Lydia and in-laws for &#x2465; J#587 Noah, both of  which were lacking.
 With all the &#x1F7E5; consanguineous Jewett marriages, it was reasonable *but wrong* to attempt to identify them.
 Instead we only can offer an as yet unverified claim of in-laws for Deacon Noah and citations for his mother and her first husband.
 So this is more a <span class=RoY>&#x26A0;</span> Warning and case study in rejecting spurious connections, but has those bits of potential news as well.